-The EB will consist of a minimum of two members.
+The EB will consist of a minimum of two members, in 2023 these were J.M.
+Hendriks and T.P.H.
+Oremus.
 The General Meeting of Shareholders appoints the EB members and may at any time suspend or dismiss any member of the EB.
 Only candidates found to meet the fit and proper test under the Dutch Financial Markets Supervision Act are eligible for appointment.
-At the start of 2022 the EB consisted of J.M.
-Hendriks and J.D.
-Lansberg.
-From April 1, the EB consisted of J.M.
-Hendriks and T.P.H.
-Oremus.